 Students investigate all facets of the performing arts, including the history, theory, potential, and meaning of genres both old and new from around the world, such as drama, ballet, modern dance, musical theatre, and traditional performing arts.
 Classes on body techniques and the practice of performance are also offered.

 Students develop their understanding of the arts by taking courses in all 5 of the specialized programs (Musicology, Film Studies, Art History, Art Media, and Theatre and Performance).
 By doing so, they emerge with a broad perspective on creative expression.

-By completing the Museum Curator course, students are able to obtain national certification as a museum curator.
-Museum curators must not only have specialized knowledge in specific fields, such as art history, but they also need wide-ranging knowledge and skills in relation to matters such as the mission and administration of museums, management and conservation of collections, and planning and implementation of safe and effective exhibitions.
+By completing courses on curation, students can obtain national certification as a curator.
+Becoming a curator requires not only specialized knowledge in fields such as art history, but also a broad range of other knowledge and skills related to topics such as the mission and administration of museums, the management and conservation of collections, and the planning and implementation of safe, effective exhibits.

 Introductory classes in all 6 of the Department’s programs provide a foundation in the arts and help students determine the areas in which they are interested.

 Students choose to join either the Musicology, Film Studies, Art History, Art Media, and Theatre and Performance or General Art Program.
 A range of class styles are offered, from small, intensive reading classes to hands-on classes to seminars in which students select a theme and prepare a presentation.

 *The Department also provides many other opportunities to engage with the arts, including events outside the university, university symposiums and lectures featuring artists and academics, concerts, and theatrical performances.